 Famous people who believe in aliens #2 Winston Churchill

-Winston Churchill is famous for his political prowess and his leadership during World War II .
+At no. 2 in our list of Famous people who believe in aliens is Winston Churchill, he is famous for his political prowess and his leadership during World War II .

 But a newfound essay on aliens reveals another side of him.
 In 1939 , the year World War Two broke out, Churchill penned a popular science article.
 In it he mused about the likelihood of extra-terrestrial life.
 The 11-page typed draft, probably intended for a newspaper, updated in the 1950s but never published.